-Lewis and Clark College is also ranked #5 out of 20 schools in Oregon.
+According to College Factual's 2024 analysis, Lewis and Clark College is ranked #500 out of 2,217 schools in the nation that were analyzed for overall quality.

 In addition to the student to faculty ratio, some people look at what percentage of faculty members are full-time as a sign of how much time professors will be able to spend with their students.
 This is because part-time teachers may not be be on campus as much as their full-time counterparts.

 The full-time faculty percentage at Lewis & Clark College is 52%.
 This is higher than the national average of 47%.

 Lewis & Clark College has a freshmen retention rate of 86%.
 That's a good sign that full-time students like the school and their professors enough to want to stick around for another year.
 It's also a sign that the admissions team did a good job in choosing applicants who were a good fit for the school.

 Students are considered to have graduated on time if they finish their studies within four years.
 At Lewis and Clark College the on-time graduation rate of first-time, full-time students is 70%.
 That is great when compared to the national average of 33.3%

 During the 2017-2018 academic year, there were 1,830 undergraduates at Lewis and Clark College with 1,812 being full-time and 18 being part-time.